mpv-player/mpv/DOCS/man/libmpv.rst

 The current implementation requires that your plugins are **not** linked against libmpv.
 What your plugins use are not symbols from a libmpv binary, but symbols from the mpv host binary.

+On Windows to make symbols from the host binary available, you have to define MPV_CPLUGIN_DYNAMIC_SYM when compiling cplugin.
+This will load symbols dynamically, before calling ``mpv_open_cplugin()``.

 Examples
 --------